FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 ---
 # True or False

-NoSQL is better that SQL?
+NoSQL is better than SQL?
 ![think](/public/img/slide-assets/homer-thinking.png)

 ---